SaudSaleem/SaudSaleem/README.md

 ### Hi there I am @SaudSaleem 👋
-- 👋 I am senior Full Stack Javascript developer and Machine learning Engineer
+- 👋 I am a senior Full Stack Javascript developer
 - 🌱 I’m currently learning Machine learning
 - 👀 I’m interested in web development and machine learning projects
 - 👯 I’m looking to collaborate on any web development and machine learning project
-- 🌱 I’m currently working as Lead developer at Highline Residential
+- 🌱 I’m currently working as a Lead developer at Highline Residential
 - 💞️ Reach me at sauddsaleem@gmail.com
 <!--
 **SaudSaleem/SaudSaleem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.